LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-05-DTLeftJoins.md

 title: "How to retrieve data from related tables in DataTables with ASP.NET MVC Core 2.2"
 published: true
 ---
+I noticed how DataTables results in way less code and more functionality out of the box.
+When you retrieve data from more than one related table that's where the heartache begins for many.
+This blog takes the frustration out of that, by showing you how to create a Left Join in DataTables Editor.

 Completed demo code here.
 <https://github.com/LayersOfAbstraction/DTEditorLeftJoinSample.git>